Osas Saha

-Osas Marvelous Ikpefua (born 23 October 1986), better known as Osas Saha, is a footballer who plays as a forward for Liga 2 club Persibo Bojonegoro.
+Osas Marvelous Ikpefua (born 23 October 1986), better known as Osas Saha, is a footballer who plays as a forward.
 Born in Nigeria, he represented Indonesia at international level.

 With his partner, Osas launched his venture, Global Sportainment Network, on 12 March 2022 in front of the South Jakarta Mayor in Indonesia and Foreign Ambassadors from Japan, Italy, Spain, Seychelles, Algeria, The United States and France.
 Although he has started his Sport business, he is still willing to continue his career as a professional footballer.

 Club career

 Persija Jakarta

 He was signed for Persija Jakarta to play in Liga 1 in 2018 season.
 Osas made his debut on 6 July 2018 in a match against PSM Makassar.
 On 6 July 2018, Osas scored his first goal in the 52nd minute at the Sultan Agung Stadium, Bantul.

 TIRA-Persikabo

 In 2019, Osas signed a year contract with TIRA-Persikabo.
 He made his league debut on 18 May 2019 in a match against Badak Lampung.
 On 29 June 2019, Osas scored his first goal for TIRA-Persikabo against Arema in the 26th minute at the Gajayana Stadium, Malang.